w3f/polkadot-wiki/docs/general/ledger.md

 :::note Ledger apps may not support all the transactions

 Check [Ledger Polkadot App](https://github.com/Zondax/ledger-polkadot) specification for the list of transactions supported.
 It could be possible that some transactions are supported only on a specific version of the app and some transactions are not supported at all by any version.
 For instance, the staking `rebag` extrinsic is supported on the XL version but not on the light version.
-The `setIdentity' extrinsic is not supported by any of the app versions.
+The `setIdentity` extrinsic is not supported by any of the app versions.

 :::